Lucretiel/NPproject2/README.md

 - Make sure to compile the `*.c` files in the subdirectories.
 - I've included the auto-generated makefiles produced by my IDE in the `Debug` and `Release` directories.
 They work fine from the command line in Ubuntu 12.04
+- Set `DEBUG_PRINT` to 1 in `config.h` to see extended debug output.
+This will also show the cleanup actions taking place when you quit with `SIGUSR2`.

 Implementation notes
 --------------------